15 Photography Marketing Ideas That Actually Work

 Submitting your work to contests is a great way to boost your portfolio.
 Find local and global competitions you are interested in and don’t think twice before uploading your work.
 Most contests are now primarily social, meaning nearly all entries end up published on social media.
 So even if you don’t make it to the final round, your photos are still seen by many people.
 On top of that, being exposed to other people’s work in the same field can be an amazing source of inspiration.

 Coming up with a creative photography project has two main benefits.
 Firstly, you have fun and expand your portfolio.
 Secondly, your originality makes you stand out from the crowd and broadens your audience.
 Both are great, but you should be focusing on the first.
 If you’re not completely dedicated to your ideas, the result will probably be not as good as what you are capable of.
 Your motivation should stem from following your passion, not from the idea of going viral.
+If you are looking for a challenge, search for freelance photography jobs and sign up for some gigs you never had in mind before.

 Reaching new people is amazing, but don’t forget to cherish your existing audience.
 Your giveaways should offer many people the opportunity to receive something, rather than just one lucky winner.
 And they should not involve any tests or raffles.
 Focus on something your audience might want, such as prints, presets, or a discount for your services.
 You can even ask them beforehand, to see what they are most interested in.
 To avoid losses, limit these giveaways by quantity or time.